grafana/grafana/docs/sources/administration/configuration.md

 > Only available in Grafana v6.5+.

-Disable creation of admin user on first start of grafana.
+Disable creation of admin user on first start of Grafana.
+Default is `false`.

 ### admin_user

-The name of the default Grafana admin user (who has full permissions).
+The name of the default Grafana Admin user, who has full permissions.
-Defaults to `admin`.
+Default is `admin`.

 ### admin_password

-The password of the default Grafana admin.
+The password of the default Grafana Admin.
 Set once on first-run.
-Defaults to `admin`.
+Default is `admin`.

-### login_remember_days

-The number of days the keep me logged in / remember me cookie lasts.

 ### secret_key